89luca89/distrobox/docs/usage/distrobox-export.md

 # DESCRIPTION

-**Application and service exporting**
+**Application and binary exporting**

-distrobox-export takes care of exporting an app a binary or a service from the container to the host.
+distrobox-export takes care of exporting an app or a binary from the container to the host.

 The exported app will be easily available in your normal launcher and it will